Saxon Shore Seaside Series 2020 - 10 Challenge Events in 10 days on the Kent Coast

 Can I run 10 half/full/ultra marathons in 10 days?

 It's tough, its hard work, but very achievable.
 It's mainly getting yourself to half/marathon/ultra type level fitness, going a bit beyond that and then having the will power.
-And liking the sea, and flat sea walls.
+And liking the sea, and flat sea walls and hills.
 And grey.
 And chocolate.
 You can do it.
 You just have to want to do it.
 A lot.
 We've got some really dull routes, on hard surfaces, in the middle of winter.
 It'll be cold, possibly wet and bound to be windy.
 You've got to really want to do it.
-No its not the toughest running challenge in the world, its not even the toughest running challenge in Kent.
-Not even the toughest running challenge in November in Kent!
-That's Gatliff 50k that is far harder.
-We're mainly putting this on so for the eighth consecutive year I have a valid excuse not to do that.
+This is going to be the toughest 10x10 we've laid on, and the toughest in the world, ever we believe.
+There is going to be a lot of climb, fortunately a lot of climb on decent surfaces and also a lot of down too likewise on decent surfaces.
+It's achieveable.
+But you're going to have to earn it.

 Are there time limits?